keikaloustian/web-dev-interview-questions/README.md

 * Employ caching methods
 * Minifying, code-splitting

+### What are the differences between cookies and local storages?

 ### What do you care about when developing multiple-language web pages?

 ### What are the HTTP request methods?
 **POST**, **GET**, **PUT** (update entire resource), **PATCH** (update parts of a resource) and **DELETE** are the main methods that correspond to CRUD actions.
 There's also HEAD, CONNECT, OPTIONS and TRACE.

+### What are the main characteristics of a RESTful API?
+* Stateless
+* Resources should be uniquely identifiable through the URL (endpoints)
+* HTTP request methods used to access and transform resources

 ### What happens when you click on a link or type an URL into the address bar?
 1. DNS Lookup starts for *www.example.com.* -> check browser cache, OS cache, router cache
 2. Query is passed onto the Resolving Name Server (is the ISP?) -> check the ISP cache